MCP Server

 - Share that value across teams

-Even worse, the outputs are often generic and not grounded in the full context of your event data or your broader engagement.
-So the result is predictable – you run great events, but only capture a fraction of their value.
+The outputs are often generic, too, because they aren’t grounded in the full context of your event data or your broader engagement.
+So the result is predictable.
+You run great events but capture only a fraction of their value.

-The Sequel MCP Connector changes how your webinar data fits into your workflow.
-Instead of exporting transcripts and moving between tools, you can connect Sequel directly to any AI system that supports MCP.
-That includes ChatGPT, Claude, Gemini, Copilot, and others.
+The Sequel MCP server changes how your webinar data fits into your workflow.
+Instead of exporting transcripts and moving between tools, you connect Sequel directly to any AI system that supports MCP, including Claude and ChatGPT.

-Once connected, those tools can access your webinar transcripts directly.
+Once connected, those tools can access your webinar data directly.
 You can reference specific events, analyze multiple conversations, and generate content or insights on demand.

 This builds on how Sequel already works.